-WASHINGTON (AP) -- Long-term mortgage rates rose this week, lifting the 30-year fixed mortgage from the lowest levels of 2017.
+WASHINGTON (AP) -- Long-term mortgage rates rose this week to the highest level in months.

-Rates on long-term home loans typically track the yield on 10-year Treasury notes, which moved higher this week.
+Long-term mortgage rates tend to track the yield on 10-year Treasury notes, which blipped higher this week.